 This post is temporarily offline I’m currently preparing an article for publication about the broader topic covered by this post.
 When the article has appeared, I’ll place a link to it here, with the initial text of the post edited to provide supplementary information.

 In January 1864, a Swedish monthly publication for fashion and fancywork commenced publication with the title Iduna, a Norse goddess associated with femininity and knowledge.
-Iduna, Journal for the Tasks and Concerns of Women, with Supplementary Patterns for Counted and Free Embroidery, Crochet, and Knitting, plus Fashion Plates.
-It was the latest in a series of… Continue reading Tunisian crochet in Sweden in the 1860s
+Iduna, Journal for the Tasks and Concerns of Women, with Supplementary Patterns for Counted-Thread and Free Embroidery, Crochet, and Knitting, plus Fashion Plates.
+It was the latest in a series… Continue reading Tunisian crochet in Sweden in the 1860s